FlowFuse/website/design/index.md

 Major company news such as investment rounds should be communicated at the time agreed with the relevant parties involved.
 We strive to make this information public as soon as practical and effective.

+#### Newsletter

+Monthly newsletter published at the start of each calendar month covering news from the prior month.

+#### How To

+Technical guides, published once per week.

 ### Content Channels

 Each content type has channels which are appropriate, this table sets out which content should be posted on each channel.